yunusemre002/Papers/linux.md

 `find . -name "foo*"`

 `chown yunus file` --> Changes the ownership of the file from its current owner to user bob.

+* To install a .deb file by opening a terminal and typing:
+  `sudo dpkg -i package_file.deb`